DropInBlog/gatsby-starter/README.md

 ### `yarn clean`

 If you have any problems getting new data to update or any other abnormal behavior, this will clear Gatsby's cache and recompile/refetch everything from scratch.

-## How It Works (Advanced)

-For the mean time, `dib-starter` relies on the [gatsby-source-custom-api](https://www.gatsbyjs.org/packages/gatsby-source-custom-api/) to fetch the data from our REST API.
-This is obviously not optimal and a custom source plugin is currently in the works.

-But until then it may be helpful to understand exactly how we're manipulating the data in `gatsby-node.js` in case you have any problems or want to make any pull requests, which I'll happily accept 😃.

-DropInBlog was originally designed for using our snippets which fetch an array of data and render each post in it.
-The problem is that GraphQL gives us some nice tools, like `filter`, but since it's not getting many items to loop through but a single array of many items, those features aren't available.

-As far as you just want to dump everything to the screen, that works fine, but if you need to do something like filter down to only the posts by a single author, then you have a major problem.

-To get around this I have taken the liberty of using the [createSchemaCustomization](https://www.gatsbyjs.org/docs/schema-customization/) and [onCreateNote](https://www.gatsbyjs.org/docs/node-apis/#onCreateNode) APIs completely remap the `data` array into something more GraphQL friendly.